941design/podsink/SPECIFICATION.md

 - Details view shows full podcast information including description.

 ### Subscriptions
-- `list subscriptions` shows correct list.
+- `list subscriptions` opens the interactive list view with all subscribed podcasts.
-- Subscribe/unsubscribe updates DB immediately.
+- Subscribing/unsubscribing from either the search results or subscriptions list updates the database immediately and reflects in the UI without requiring podcast IDs.

 ### Episodes
 - `episodes [podcast]` lists correct items with states.